OneLuaPro/OneLuaPro/README.md

 ## License

-Almost all components of **OneLuaPro** are licensed under the MIT License. `libusb` is licensed under the GNU Lesser General Public License v2.1 (see https://github.com/libusb/libusb/blob/master/COPYING for details).
+Almost all components of **OneLuaPro** are licensed under the MIT License.
+The following components are licensed in a different way:

+- `libusb` is licensed under the GNU Lesser General Public License v2.1 (see https://github.com/libusb/libusb/blob/master/COPYING for details).
+- `luv` is licensed under the Apache License 2.0 (see https://github.com/luvit/luv/blob/master/LICENSE.txt for details).

 ```MIT License
 MIT License